jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 ## 3.1 Devices

 The primary purpose of the CPU Local Bus Port is to provide a means to connect a MC68040, MC68060, or other compatable processor to the local bus of the AmigaPCI.
 There is no CPU on the AmigaPCI main board, so it will not function without a CPU Local Bus card attached.
 The CPU Local Bus Port also supports other types of devices.

 ### 3.1.1 Fast Memory

 The Amiga memory map reserves the address ranges $0400 0000 - $07FF FFFF and $0800 0000 - $0FFF FFFF for fast memory.
-These two regions are treated slightly differently by Kickstart.
-Any memory responding here will be automatically sized and added to the Amiga memory pool with the highest priority available.
-This address range is fixed and is not part of the AUTOCONFIG space.
+These two regions are treated differently by Kickstart.
+Any memory responding in these regions will be automatically sized and added to the Amiga memory pool with the highest priority available.
+These address ranges are fixed and are not part of the AUTOCONFIG space.
 If memory is present on the CPU Local Bus card, the memory controller must assert **_LBEN** when addressed and terminate cycles in this address range.

 #### 3.1.1.1 Address Range $0400 0000 - $07FF FFFF